Citarum River: History

-In Indonesian history the Citarum is linked with the 4th-century Tarumanagara kingdom, as the kingdom and the river shared the same etymology, derived from the word "tarum" (Sundanese for indigo plant).
+In Indonesian history, the Citarum is linked with the 4th-century Tarumanagara kingdom, as the kingdom and the river shared the same etymology, derived from the word "tarum" (Sundanese for indigo plant).
 The earlier 4th-century BCE prehistoric Buni clay pottery-making culture flourished near the river's mouth.
-Stone inscriptions, Chinese sources, and archaeological sites such as Batujaya and Cibuaya suggest that human habitation and civilization flourished in and around the river estuaries and river valley as early as the 4th century and even earlier.
+Stone inscriptions, Chinese sources, and archaeological sites such as Batujaya and Cibuaya suggest that human habitation and civilization flourished in and around the river estuaries and river valleys as early as the 4th century and even earlier.

 Geography

 The river flows in the northwest area of Java with a predominantly tropical monsoon climate.
-The annual average temperature in the area is 24 °C. The warmest month is May, when the average temperature is around 26 °C, and the coldest is January, at 22 °C. The average annual rainfall is 2646 mm.
-The wettest month is January, with an average of 668 mm rainfall, and the driest month is September, with 14 mm rainfall.
+The annual average temperature in the area is 24 °C. The warmest month is April, when the average temperature is around 26 °C, and the coldest is January, at 22 °C. The average annual rainfall is 2646 mm.
+The wettest month is January, with an average of 668 mm of rainfall, and the driest month is September, with 14 mm of rainfall.

 Hydroelectric and irrigation dams

 Three hydroelectric powerplant dams are installed along the Citarum: Saguling, Cirata, and Ir.
 H. Djuanda (Jatiluhur), all supplying the electricity for the Bandung and Greater Jakarta areas.
-The waters from these dams are also used to irrigate vast rice paddies in Karawang and Bekasi area, making northern West Java lowlands one of the most productive rice farming areas.
+The waters from these dams are also used to irrigate vast rice paddies in Karawang and Bekasi areas, making northern West Java lowlands one of the most productive rice farming areas.

-The Jatiluhur Dam with a 3 billion cubic meter storage capacity has the largest reservoir in Indonesia.
+The Jatiluhur Dam with a 3 billion cubic metres storage capacity provides the largest reservoir in Indonesia.
+It forms a fresh-water lake with a surface area of 83 km2.

 The river makes up around 80 percent of the surface water available to the people who use it.
 Pollution has affected agriculture so much that farmers have sold their rice paddies for half their normal price.